TheOtherGuy6/random.shuffle/README.md

+<pre>Update:
+Made some Small changes added meta data if your track has been tagged correct it should print</pre>

 ## Music Shuffling and Playing Script

 The script is designed to shuffle and play music files from a specified folder.
 It supports various audio formats, including WAV, WMA, FLAC, and MP3.